End To End local integration test

 End-To-End tests structure

-We have several kind of end-to-end tests.
+We have several groups of end-to-end tests.
 Most of them will only require the installation of Camel K operator, but, others need some particular configuration.
 This is the reason why they may not work out of the box on your cluster.
 The main goal of the test is to run in a CI environment, so, all requirements are scripted accordingly.
 If you want to run a test in your cluster, make sure to provide the configuration as expected by the test suite.

 This is the list of the groups we are using (please, notice that they can slightly change in the future):